 Covid 19 Test Kits Available - More information

-From our dedicated, state-of-the-art laboratory near Battersea Park we offer the latest in pathology testing solutions across many disciplines including clinical biochemistry, immunology, haematology, sexual health screening and molecular biology.
+From our dedicated, state-of-the-art laboratory near Battersea Park we offer the latest in pathology testing solutions across many disciplines including biochemistry, immunology, haematology, sexual health screening and molecular biology.

 Feedback & Complaints Policy